Double pole $S$-matrix singularity in the continuum of $^7$Be: Results

 At the beginning of the evolution, these quantities vary slowly, but as the states approach each other, the rigidity starts to vanish, and they start to react strongly to even small variations of the parameters.
 At the EP, as shown in Eq.~(\ref{equa}), these quantities diverge.
 While these divergences yield seemingly unphysical real values of the observables, the accompanying large imaginary components reflect the strong dispersion and intrinsic uncertainty of the system near coalescence, restoring a consistent physical interpretation of the results.
-These divergences can also be thought of as artifacts of projecting onto a single, non-orthogonal eigenstate.
 When we take the sum of the results for both states, the divergences compensate each other, expressing the fact that, although the individual eigenstates are ill-defined at the EP, the total subspace they span remains physically meaningful and observables associated with the combined system remain finite and continuous across the EP, albeit with a slight variation along the evolution as the Hamiltonian is being modified by the control parameters.